rahulraycurrent-ui/tic-tac-toe-js/README.md

 - JavaScript

 ## How to Run
-1. Download or clone the repository
+1. Clone or download the repository
 2. Open index.html in browser

 ## Author